thd-research/calf-rl-mobile-robot/docs/installation.md

     cd ./docker

-If you don't have an Nvidia graphics card, run the command:
+If you don't have a Nvidia graphics card, run the command:

     ./install_docker.bash